HelloWorldLTY/scEval/readme.md

 ```
 pip install scib
 ```
 We also provide a scib version with our new function in this repo.
-Please make sure you have **scib >=1.0.4** to run kBET correclty.
+Please make sure you have **scib >=1.0.4** to run kBET correctly.

-We will release a version of sceval with more functions in the future!
+We will release a version of scEval with more functions in the future!

 # Pre-training weights